 Micropolitan and rural New Mexico covers vast swaths of land in the state and represents a diverse set of landforms including forest, mountains, plains, deserts, and tablelands.
 Canyons, valleys, and arroyos dot the landscape.
 One of New Mexico's greatest assets is its land, and this is even more apparent in rural New Mexico.

 Subsequently, there is a wide range of industries that take advantage of the land-including agriculture, outdoor recreation, mining, oil and gas production, renewable energy, and lumber.
 With wide-open spaces and lack of light pollution, rural New Mexico's skies also provide a draw for visitors and astronomers in search of dark skies.

 Large portions of land within these counties are administered by federal agencies-including the Bureau of Land Management, the Forest Service, the National Park Service, the Department of Defense, U.S. Fish and Wildlife, and the Bureau of Indian Affairs.
 Gila National Forest and White Sands Missile Range and National Park represent some of the largest federally owned lands within the state.
 Gila National Forest spans Catron and Grant Counties and is the sixth largest national forest in the United States at 3.3 million acres.
 White Sands Missile Range covers 2 million acres over five counties: Otero, Socorro, Sierra, Lincoln, and Doña Ana.
-Private land ownership is more common in the northeastern and eastern parts of the state where grasslands predominate, and ranches and croplands are common.175 within the state, which store water from the San Juan, Rio Grande, Pecos, and Canadian Rivers.
-176 Rural residents often rely on wells, which draw up groundwater from various aquifers.
+Private land ownership is more common in the northeastern and eastern parts of the state where grasslands predominate, and ranches and croplands are common.

+The most common climate among these counties is arid to semi-arid although alpine climates are present in northern New Mexico.
+Rural New Mexico is home to most of the large reservoirs within the state, which store water from the San Juan, Rio Grande, Pecos, and Canadian Rivers.
+Paral residents often rely on wells, which draw up groundwater from various aquifers.
 The U.S. Geological Survey, the Office of the State Engineer, and the New Mexico Bureau of Geology and Mineral Resources map and monitor aquifers throughout the state.
-177 Aquifers have been more heavily tapped during periods of drought due to lower surface water levels, which can lead to drawing from aquifers at a rate faster than they can recharge.
+Parallel Aquifers have been more heavily tapped during periods of drought due to lower surface water levels, which can lead to drawing from aquifers at a rate faster than they can recharge.
 Since 2014, aquifer storage levels in southern and eastern counties have dropped.
 Aquifers are also frequently employed to serve the needs of agriculture, oil and gas, and mining industries in rural areas.